 Last week I visited, for the first time, the place where my paternal grandfather was born.
 San Felice-Circeo is an Italian village (comune) on the Mediterranean (Tyrrhenian) Sea about 100 km south of Rome.
 In the 1930s Mussolini claimed large portions of the San Felice-Circeo shoreline and created a massive national park, the largest in Italy.
 The centro storica (historic center) dates back to the Roman era and during the Middle Ages the Templars were in possession of the town.
 San Felice-Circeo sits upon a hill overlooking the sea and many of its medieval features, including some of the old city walls, are still in place.

 My grandfather–Giovanni Fia (sic)–was born in 1910.
-A few years earlier his father, Andrea (Andrew) Fia, left San Felice-Circeo to join his half-brother in the United States, leaving his young wife Ermelinda (DiProspero) Fia and his daughter Angelica back in the village.
+A few months earlier his father, Andrea (Andrew) Fia, left San Felice-Circeo to join his half-brother in the United States, leaving his young wife Ermelinda (DiProspero) Fia and his daughter Angelina back in the village.
 Like many Italian immigrants, Andrea was going to find a job and establish himself in America before he sent for his family.
 Ermelinda was in good hands.
 The DiProspero family was large and established in San Felice-Circeo.

 (Andrea, I might add, was not from San Felice-Circeo.
 He was a sheep-herder from the mountain town of Collepardo who often brought his sheep to San Felice-Circeo’s warmer climates in the winter.
 He spent these winters living in a cave by the sea.
 This was not uncommon.
 Apparently people lived in caves in this region well into the 20th century).